-Pat-down searches will be performed on all inmates/arrestees upon entering the secure booking area of the facility.
-Additionally, pat-down searches should occur frequently within the facility.
+Pat-down searches will be performed on all incarcerated persons/arrestees upon entering the secure booking area of the facility.
+Additionally, pat-down searches shall occur frequently within the facility.
 At a minimum, the staff shall conduct pat-down searches in circumstances that include:

-- (a) When inmates leave their housing units to participate in activities elsewhere in the facility (e.g., exercise yard, medical, program, visiting) and when they return. - (b) During physical plant searches of entire housing units. - (c) When inmates come into contact with other inmates housed outside of their housing units, such as work details. - (d) Any time the staff believes the inmates may have contraband on their persons.
+- (a) When incarcerated persons leave their housing units to participate in activities elsewhere in the facility (e.g., exercise yard, medical, program, visiting) and when they return. - (b) During physical plant searches of entire housing units. - (c) When incarcerated persons come into contact with other incarcerated persons housed outside of their housing units, such as work details. - (d) Any time the staff believes the incarcerated persons may have contraband on their persons.

-Except in emergencies, male staff may not pat down female inmates and female staff may not pat down male inmates.
-Absent the availability of a same sex staff member, it is recommended that a witnessing staff member be present during any pat-down search of an individual of the opposite sex.
+Except in emergencies, staff members may not conduct a pat-down search on an incarcerated person of the opposite gender.
+Absent the availability of a same gender staff member, it is recommended that a witnessing staff member be present during any pat-down search of an individual of the opposite gender.
 All cross-gender pat-down searches shall be documented (28 CFR 115.15).

-528.4 MODIFIED STRIP SEARCHES, STRIP SEARCHES AND PHYSICAL BODY CAVITY SEARCHES
+528.4 MODIFIED STRIP SEARCHES, STRIP SEARCHES, AND PHYSICAL BODY CAVITY SEARCHES

-Correctional officers will generally consider the reason for the search, the scope, intrusion, manner and location of the search, and will utilize the least invasive search method to meet the need for the search.
+Correctional officers will generally consider the reason for the search, the scope, intrusion, manner, and location of the search, and will utilize the least invasive search method to meet the need for the search.

-528.4.1 STRIP SEARCHES PRIOR TO PLACEMENT IN A HOUSING UNIT Strip searches prior to placement in a housing unit shall be conducted as follows:
+528.4.1 STRIP SEARCHES PRIOR TO PLACEMENT IN A HOUSING UNIT

+Strip searches prior to placement in a housing unit shall be conducted as follows:

 - (a) No person held prior to placement in a housing unit shall be subjected to a modified strip search or strip search unless there is reasonable suspicion based upon specific and articulable facts to believe the person has a health condition requiring immediate medical attention or is concealing a weapon or contraband.
-Factors to be considered in determining reasonable suspicion include, but are not limited to: - The detection of an object during a pat-down search that may be a weapon or contraband and cannot be safely retrieved without a modified strip search or strip search.
+Factors to be considered in determining reasonable suspicion include but are not limited to: - 1.
+The detection of an object during a pat-down search that may be a weapon or contraband and cannot be safely retrieved without a modified strip search or strip search.